 | 3 | Tap Mobile Data Options | Samsung: Mobile networks / Pixel: Mobile network / Xiaomi: tap your SIM |

-In all cases, once the switch is turned off, the phone will stop searching for a mobile network abroad for data, but you will still be able to connect via Wi-Fi without any problems.
-If you have another brand (Motorola, Oppo, etc.), search for "roaming" in the Settings search bar and you will find the option in seconds.
-To avoid surprises at any destination, it is advisable to know in advance how to avoid roaming with a clear plan.
+In all cases, once the toggle is off, the phone will stop looking for a mobile network abroad for data, but you will still be able to connect via Wi-Fi without any problems.
+If you have another brand (Motorola, Oppo, etc.), search for "roaming" or "itinerancy" in the Settings search bar and you will find the option in seconds.
+To avoid surprises in any destination, it is advisable to know in advance how to avoid roaming with a clear plan.

 Disable background data

-Turning off roaming is the main step, but there's a detail that many people forget: background data.
-This is what apps consume when you're not using them (email syncing, photos uploading to the cloud, notifications arriving).
-If you ever reactivate data, it's a good idea to keep it under control so you don't use up megabytes unknowingly.
+Turning off roaming is the main step, but there's one detail many people forget: background data.
+This is the data consumed by apps when you're not actively using them (emails syncing, photos uploading to the cloud, notifications arriving).
+If you ever reactivate data, it's a good idea to keep these under control so you don't unknowingly use up megabytes.

 On iPhone, go to Settings > General > Background App Refresh and choose Off or limit it to Wi-Fi only.
 You can also go to Settings > Mobile Data and disable data access app by app, by scrolling down to the app list.

 On Android, the easiest way is to activate Data Saver from Settings > Connections (or Network & Internet) > Data usage.
-With it activated, apps will not use background data except for those you explicitly authorize.
-You can also go into each application and restrict its mobile data usage individually.
+With it activated, apps won't use background data except for those you explicitly authorize.
+You can also go into each app and restrict its mobile data usage individually.

-Doing this gives you an extra layer of peace of mind: even if you activate data for a moment for something specific, no app will start downloading things on its own.
+Doing this gives you an extra layer of peace of mind: even if you briefly activate data for a specific purpose, no app will start downloading things on its own.

 What happens to your apps when you turn off roaming

-When you deactivate roaming, your mobile phone stops having internet via the mobile network, but the phone continues to function normally.
+When you disable roaming, your phone stops having internet access via the mobile network, but the phone still functions normally.
 It's important to understand what changes and what doesn't so you don't get stressed thinking you've broken something.

-Practical tip: before traveling, download offline maps of your destination and any series or podcasts you want to watch to your mobile.
-This way, even if you turn off roaming, you'll have entertainment and navigation without spending a single megabyte.
+Practical tip: Before traveling, download offline maps for your destination and any series or podcasts you want to watch to your phone.
+That way, even if you turn off roaming, you'll have entertainment and navigation without spending a single megabyte.

-The major drawback of relying solely on Wi-Fi is that you don't always have it at hand: on the street, on public transport, or while waiting in line for a museum, you'll be without a connection.
-This is where the solution that truly changes your trip comes in.
+The biggest drawback of relying solely on Wi-Fi is that it's not always available: on the street, on public transport, or while waiting in line for a museum, you'll be without a connection.
+That's where the solution that truly changes your trip comes in.

 How to stay connected without roaming with a travel eSIM

-Deactivating roaming avoids surprise bills, but being without internet abroad isn't ideal either.
-The most convenient and economical solution is a travel eSIM: a digital card that is installed on your mobile without changing your physical SIM or your number, and that gives you local data at a local price.
+Disabling roaming avoids surprise bills, but being without internet abroad is also not ideal.
+The most convenient and economical solution is a travel eSIM: a digital card that installs on your phone without changing your physical SIM or your number, and gives you local data at local prices.

-It works like this: you contract a plan for your destination, you receive a QR code, you scan it, and that's it.
-With PuraSim the process is really fast, you have the QR in 1 minute and data in 218 destinations starting from $0.85.
-Since you are using data contracted in advance, you are not incurring expensive roaming charges: your usual bill is untouched and you know exactly how much you are going to pay.
+It works like this: you purchase a plan for your destination, receive a QR code, scan it, and you're good to go.
+With PuraSim, the process is really fast; you'll have the QR in 1 minute and data in 218 destinations starting from $0.85.
+Since you're using data purchased in advance, you're not incurring expensive roaming charges: your usual bill is unaffected, and you know exactly how much you'll pay.

-- You keep your main SIM only for important calls and SMS, with roaming turned off.
+- You keep your main SIM for important calls and SMS, with roaming turned off.

 - You use the eSIM for all your data: maps, social media, messaging, and browsing.

-- You can share the connection with your laptop or a companion thanks to the hotspot.
+- You can share the connection with your laptop or a companion thanks to hotspot.

-- If any questions arise, you have 24/7 support in Spanish.
+- If any questions arise, you have 24/7 Spanish support.

 In practice, it means having internet wherever you go without relying on Wi-Fi and without any risk of surcharges.
-If you want to compare options, we explain in depth how to get internet without roaming and also what exactly an eSIM is and how it is installed.
-Do you have it clear?
+If you want to compare options, we explain in depth how to get internet without roaming and also what exactly an eSIM is and how to install it.
+Got it clear?
 Choose your eSIM and travel connected from the first minute.

 Common mistakes when disabling roaming

-Turning off roaming is simple, but there are typical mistakes that ruin your savings.
+Turning off roaming is simple, but there are typical mistakes that ruin the savings.
 These are the most common and how to avoid them.

 - Confusing roaming with mobile data.
 They are different things: you can have mobile data activated and roaming turned off.
-Make sure you tap the correct switch.
+Make sure you tap the correct toggle.

 - Forgetting the second line or eSIM.
 If you have two SIMs, roaming is configured for each line.
 Check them all.

 - Activating it "just for a moment."
-Turning on roaming for five minutes in a country outside the EU can be enough for background apps to consume data and for you to be billed.
+Turning on roaming for five minutes in a non-EU country can be enough for background apps to consume data and get you billed.

 - Assuming all of Europe is free.
 "Roam like at home" covers the EU and EEA, but not countries like the United Kingdom, Switzerland, Turkey, or Andorra, where surcharges may apply.

-- Ignoring the fair use policy.
+- Ignoring the fair usage policy.
 Even within the EU, permanent use abroad can incur charges.

-To have a clear map of where you can travel without paying extra, consult our guide on which countries have free roaming.
+To have a clear map of where you can move without paying extra, consult our guide on which countries have free roaming.

 Frequently asked questions